CMCRC’s MQD tool shows financial impact of Hazelwood Power Station closure

 “The closure of Hazelwood certainly seems to have had an impact on Victoria’s generation capacity, with a knock-on effect on electricity prices in Victoria and its interconnected states,” said Dr Wong.

 “In the months following the closure, we clearly and consistently see higher wholesale electricity prices in Victoria, New South Wales and South Australia, after controlling for relevant factors such as demand, monopolistic characteristics, price volatility, generation capacity and surpluses from connected states.”

-The CMCRC Energy Centre of Excellence is one of four such centres within CMCRC – the others being Finance, Health and Digital Currency.
+The CMCRC Energy Research Centre is one of four such centres within the CMCRC-SIRCA Research Institute – the others being Finance, Health and Digital Currency.

 “Jeff and Lin’s work epitomises what we’ve been doing at CMCRC for almost 20 years,” said Group CEO David Wright.
 “We work collaboratively with our industry and university partners to apply academic research to solve industry challenges and deliver commercialisable outcomes.
 In the process, we also develop the next generation of R&D leaders to keep growing the capability of our industry partners.

 “Add to that our infrastructure and the tools like MQD, which builds on all the technological innovations we’ve developed over time, and it’s a win-win situation for our partners, our researchers and the economy.”